Quansight-Labs/free-threaded-compatibility/docs/contributing.md

 A good place to start is to check the current status of the package.
 Are there docs on free-threading support?
 Does the issue tracker for the package have an issue about adding free-threading support?
 If not, is there a relevant PR?
-Typically, searching for "free-threading", "free-threaded", "GIL", "3.13t" and "cp313t" will allow you to find the relevant issue or PR if it exists.
+Typically, searching for "free-threading", "free-threaded", "GIL", "3.14t" and "cp314t" will allow you to find the relevant issue or PR if it exists.

+Note that python 3.13t exists, but we recommend focusing on python 3.14t+ and onward.

 If there is no issue yet and you want to contribute support, opening an issue is usually a good next step (please check the projects contribution guidelines